-Where a pupil misuses the school's ICT systems or internet, we will follow the procedures set out in our behaviour policy.
+Where a pupil misuses the school's ICT systems or internet, we will follow the procedures set out in our policies on behaviour and appropriate ICT use.
 The action taken will depend on the individual circumstances, nature and seriousness of the specific incident, and will be proportionate.

-Where a staff member misuses the school's ICT systems or the internet or misuses a personal device where the action constitutes misconduct, the matter will be dealt with in accordance with the staff code of conduct.
+Where a staff member misuses the school's ICT systems or the internet or misuses a personal device where the action constitutes misconduct, the matter will be dealt with in accordance with the staff disciplinary policy.
 The action taken will depend on the individual circumstances, nature and seriousness of the specific incident.

-The school will consider whether incidents which involve illegal activity or content, or otherwise serious incidents, should be reported to the police.
+The school will consider whether incidents that involve illegal activity or content, or otherwise serious incidents, should be reported to the police.